 Save the date – Science Hack Day returns to San Francisco on November 12-13, 2016.
 The event will be held at General Assembly, located at 225 Bush Street in San Francisco (next to the BART/Muni Montgomery Street Station).
-Registration will open ~6 weeks before the event – we’ll update this post when we have an exact day/time.
+Registration is now open at https://www.eventbrite.com/e/science-hack-day-san-francisco-2016-registration-28176919926.
 We’re SO excited to see you all – this will be our 7th annual event!

 Demos begin at Science Hack Day SF 2015!